 Your Regional Water Quality Control District may need to permit the facility depending on location.
 Look up your district in a local phone book under State Government, Water Quality Control Board, or check their Web site at www.swrcb.ca.gov.

-The CIWMB is currently developing a tiered permitting system.
-Contact your Local Enforcement Agency (LEA) for updates.
-To find your project area LEA, search the directory at "LEA Central" or call the CIWMB LEA/EA Branch at (916) 341-6400.
+CalRecycle developed a tiered permitting system.
+Contact your Local Enforcement Agency (LEA) for project specific guidance.
+To find your project area LEA, search the directory at “LEA Central” or call the CalRecycle LEA/EA Branch at (916) 341-6400.

 Publications And Resources